owkin/FLamby/flamby/datasets/fed_camelyon16/README.md

 ### Step 2: Downloading the dataset

-**If you have ssh to a distant server make sure you do ssh forwarding of the port 6006 onto the port 6006 of your laptop.**
+- **Remark 1: If you are downloading on a remote server**, make sure you do ssh forwarding of the port 6006 onto the port 6006 of your laptop.
-Make sure you have enough space to hold the dataset (900GB).
+- Remark 2 : Make sure you have enough space to hold the dataset (900GB).

 Then run:

 ```bash
 python download.py --output-folder ./camelyon16_dataset --path-to-secret /path/towards/client_secrets.json --port 6006
 ```

-The first time this script is launched, the user will be asked to explicitly allow the app to operate by loging into his/her Google account.
+The first time this script is launched, the user will be asked to explicitly allow the app to operate by logging into his/her Google account (hence the need for the port 6006 forwarding in the case of a remote machine without browser).

-This will download all of Camelyon's slides in `./camelyon16_dataset`.
+This script will download all of Camelyon's slides in the output folder.
 As there are multiple slides that are quite big, this script can take a few hours to complete.
 It can be stopped and resumed anytime however if you are ssh into a server better use detached mode (screenrc/tmux/etc.).